Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Non-linearizable torus actions

-Then $\delta$ is equivalent to $\phi$ and is linearizable if and only if $I\langle y_1,\ldots, y_s\rangle$ ($s$ is as in Proposition \ref{propsecmain}) is rectifiable.
-This can be furthered by obtaining a class of actions which are linearizable if and only if $I$ itself is rectifiable, at which point the construction of $I$ reduces to lifting to the free algebra of ideals obtained by Asanuma.
+This can be furthered by obtaining a class of actions which are linearizable if and only if $I$ itself is rectifiable, at which point the construction of $I$ reduces to lifting the ideals obtained by Asanuma to the free algebra.